-The MetroPlan Orlando offices are closed to the public in response to the COVID-19 pandemic.
-Members of the public may access this virtual meeting and participate via the Zoom link above, or by dialing in.
+In Person: The MetroPlan Orlando offices, in response to the COVID-19 pandemic, are following guidelines for group gatherings by limiting access for the board meeting to maintain safe social distancing.
+Members of the public may access this meeting virtually and participate via the Zoom link above, or by dialing in.
+A limited number of the public may attend in person space permitting.
+We strongly encourage virtual participation in order to provide the safest meeting environment for board members, staff and the public.
+Masks are required and temperature checks will be conducted upon entrance.
 The agenda packet is available at MetroPlanOrlando.org in the Calendar section.
 New to Zoom?
 You can get the app ahead of time and be ready for the meeting.
-Visit Zoom.us.
+Visit Zoom.com.
+For technical support during the meeting, use the Raise Hand function (located in the Participants tab) to be contacted by a meeting moderator.